Home / Boot Fit Guide

 Determining Your Size:

-1. We recommend choosing your normal or most common size, as we know shoe sizes can vary slightly from company to company.
+1. We recommend choosing your normal or most common size, as shoe sizes can vary slightly from company to company.

 2. Everyone tends to have one foot slightly larger than the other.
 If you find your feet are drastically different you’ll want to go with the size that fits the larger foot.

-3. If you need a wide width and none are available you can go up a ½ size, as the added length tends to increase width as well.
+3. If you need a wide width and none are available you may be able to go up a ½ size, as the added length tends to increase the width as well.

 4. Are you still unsure and would like further help?
 Ariat has provided a printable Foot Sizing Guide (available below).
 You may print these off and use them to help you determine your size.
 Please keep in mind these are guides and sizing can still vary from manufacturer to manufacturer.